TheRealKiraAI/prompt-engineering/01-building-better-prompts/lab/README.md

 To run the solution:

 1. Navigate to the solution directory `cd solution`
-2. Run `pnpm install` to install dependencies
+2. Run `nnpm install` to install dependencies
-3. Run `pnpm run dev` to start the development server.
+3. Run `npm run dev` to start the development server.

 ## Instructions

-You are a starting your own business of choice and need to create an AI UI to render content for your business.
+Prompt: You are a starting your own business of choice and need to create an AI UI to render content for your business.
 E.g. it could be names for your business, slogans, instagram posts, etc.

 My example: Mountain bike shop; create names for my business as a mountain bike shop.

-### Step 0: Install dependencies
+### Step 0: Install dependencies & Project Specific Setup

-Run `pnpm install` to install dependencies in the `start` directory.
+1. Run `npm install` to install dependencies in the `start` directory.
+2. Copy your `.env.local` from the exercise and paste it into the `start` directory.
+You will need your `OPENAI_API_KEY`.

 ### Step 1: Create a Server Action

 The streamUI requires a Server Action, (where you can call the steamUI) as well as a page to call the Server Action.
-Create a file in app/actions.js following the setup code for streamUI.
+Review the file in `app/actions.js` (or the code below) to see how a streamUI component is created.

 ```"use server";